paulohsilvapinto/aws-certify/docs/services/database/dynamodb.md

 - DynamoDB is recommended for a variety of scenarios such as Mobile apps, IoT, Gaming, etc,
 - **Anti-patterns** include: using for data that requires complex transactional data and SQL instructions; modifying from a relational database to a NoSQL database if the application was prepared to work with a relational DB.
 - **Large objects** cannot be stored directly on DynamoDb due to the limitation of file size, but a typical pattern is storing the data in S3 and the metadata in the DynamoDB table.
+- Another useful pattern is to enable an S3 Notification event to a Lambda Function and store the S3 object's metadata in a DynamoDB table to create a Data Catalogue and index S3's metadata.

 {: .note }
 > In general: